okonghw/webapp-olivia/TechSpec.md

 - resetRoom: Resets the room to its default layout and decor.

 3. User

 Represents each user in the app, including personal details and friendships.

 *  Variables
 - userID: int - Unique identifier for the user.
 - username: String - User’s display name.
-- profilePicture: Image - User’s profile image.
 - friendshipLevel: FriendshipLevel - The level of friendship for each friend.
 - personalRooms: List<Room> - Rooms that belong to the user.
-- journalEntries: List<JournalEntry> - Entries the user has created in their bookshelf.
+- journalEntries: List<UserActivity> - Entries the user has created in their bookshelf.
 * Methods
 - sendFriendRequest: Sends a friend request to another user.
 - acceptFriendRequest: Accepts a friend request from another user.